 “We need evidence showing that you have a medically determinable impairment that causes your hearing loss and audiometric measurements of the severity of your hearing loss.
 We generally require both a complete otologic examination and audiometric testing to establish that you have a medically determinable impairment that causes your hearing loss.”

 The otologic examination “must be performed by a licensed physician (medical or osteopathic doctor).”
 Audiometric testing “must be performed by, or under the direct supervision of, an otolaryngologist or by an audiologist qualified to perform such tests.”

 - Those treated with cochlear implantation (Section 2.11).

 - Those not treated with cochlear implantation (Section 2.10).

 The former category (with implantation) may be classified as a disability for up to one year following the implant.
 If more than one year has already passed, the SSA will utilize a word recognition test.
 You must score 60% or lower.

 The latter category (without implantation) is evaluated based on how many decibels you can perceive, or by word recognition testing.
 Your score must be 40% or lower, in your better ear.

-You can read the unabridged, official guidelines here.
+You reach out to our Pensilvania disability lawyers or you may read the unabridged, official guidelines here.